k61n/openhkl/doc/sphinx/tutorial.rst

    centres will also change, so it will be necessary to perform the refinement process again.

 3. **Better integration**.
-So far, we have used the most naive integration technique, pixel sum integration.
-This is simply a sum of the peak intensity pixels with the local background subtracted.
-It is possible to achieve better results using a profile integration technique, which averages in the shapes of surrounding peaks.
 Results might also be improved with a better choice of integration region.
 One possibility is modifying the bounds of the integration region (``peak end``, ``background begin`` and ``background end``) to ensure that even in cases where the predicted peak is slightly off